arrayfire/afQuantumSim/docs/USAGE.md

 Thus the ground state energy for the $H_2$ is that minimum eigenvalue.
 You can expect the output to be around the value of $-1.125\text{ Ha}$ which is close to the expected $-1.1362 \text{ Ha}$ for the given arrangement of the molecule.

-While running this algorithm in a classical computer may not be as efficient as other method, his goes to show the usefulness of quantum methods and algorithms that can be useful to solve these kinds of problems, and having a library which gives you the tools to work with this kind of algorithms and develop their own algorithm goes the extra mile in researching Quantum Computing.
+While running this algorithm in a classical computer may not be as efficient as other method, this goes to show the usefulness of quantum methods and algorithms that can be useful to solve these kinds of problems, and having a library which gives you the tools to work with this kind of algorithms and develop their own algorithm goes the extra mile in researching Quantum Computing.